SaiReddyA-1/3X3-Interactive-Matrix/README.md

 Feel free to fork the repository and make contributions.
 If you find any issues or have suggestions for improvements, please open an issue or a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact

-For any questions or further information, you can reach out to [Sai Reddy](mailto:bhargavi.b0527@gmail.com).
+For any questions or further information, you can reach out to [Sai Reddy](mailto:saireddy.annamareddy@gmail.com).

----

-Feel free to adjust any details or add more information as needed!